Animal behavior is an interesting thing. One breed of the same species can act totally different from another.

 Animal Behavior Example Of Cattle

-Meat producers are not concerned that the animal is a bit feisty that won’t be around long.
-All they want it nice firm flesh on the animal.
-It might sound harsh but its the truth.
+Meat producers are not concerned if the animal that won’t be around long is a bit fisty.
+All they want is nice firm flesh on the animal.
+It might sound harsh but it’s the truth.

 No matter what kind of animal you are looking to bring home to your hobby farm go back to the basics.
 See what it was meant to do but still evaluate it on its own merits.